-IPOB Names Fayose Biafra Gov. - Vanguard - Nigeria Today
+Fayose IPOB honours Ekiti Governor with honorary citizenship - Pulse Nigeria - Nigeria Today

 |

-The Indegenious People of Biafra, IPOB, has named and honored the governor of Ekiti state Ayode Fayose the governor of Biafra.
-ADVERTISING. inRead invented by Teads.
-Governor Ayo Fayose and Nnamdi Kanu at Federal High Court Abuja.
-This was …
+The spokesman of IPOB, Emma Powerful, who said Fayose is a honorary Biafran, was full of praises for Governor.
+Published: 3 minutes ago; Chika Ebuzor.
+Print; eMail · Ekiti State Governor, Ayo Fayose with IPOB leader, Nnamdi Kanu on April 25, play.

-EXTRA: IPOB names Fayose governor of Biafra
+IPOB names Fayose honorary Governor of Biafra Republic

 This post was syndicated from World - Google News.
 Click here to read the full text on the original website.Do you ever have any question about anything you wish to ask and get answer?
 Click here to ask